safibta/safibta/README.md

-# Safi Ahmed, Ph.D.
+# Safi Ahmed

-*I have a Ph.D. in Mechanical Engineering with a focus on thermal-fluid CFD simulations.
-In my Ph.D.
-I explored the geometrical attributes of cooling channels.
-Recently I've been interested in solving flow PDEs and topology optimization of fluid flow problems in functional programming paradigm as a next step in my endeavors.*
+I have a background in STEM research, with experience in modeling physical systems such as designing cooling systems for modern AI chips and developing sustainable technologies like solar-powered vaccine storage.
+I love using computational tools for visualization and equation-solving.

 *I am passionate about using Wolfram Language for scientific programming and have experience applying it across various fields.*